Emotions and Behavior : Children's Health : Developmental Disorders

 They take things literally.
 You need to be careful to say exactly what you mean.
-If you hurry the child by saying "Step on it!," don't be surprised if he or she asks what to step on.
+If you hurry the child by saying "Step on it," don't be surprised if he or she asks what to step on.

 Communication and interaction tips for ASD

-There are no hard-and-fast rules on how to communicate with an ASD child, but many family members of a child with ASD have had success with these tips:
+There are no hard-and-fast rules on how to communicate with a child with ASD.
+But many family members have had success with these tips:

 Teach the child how to express anger without being too aggressive.
-Children with an ASD should know that they don't have to hold their anger and frustration inside.
+Children with ASD should know that they don't have to hold their anger and frustration inside.

 Show your love and interest.
-Children with an ASD may have trouble showing their feelings, but they still need to know that you love them.
+Children with ASD may have trouble showing their feelings, but they still need to know that you love them.
 Go out of your way to express your interest, caring, and support.